 Slow Cooker 3-Ingredient Pulled Pork

-I think of my slow cooker as a “slow and go” because it cooks the food slowly while I go…run errands or do whatever.
+I think of my slow cooker as a “slow and go” because it cooks the food slowly while I’m on the go…running errands or doing whatever.

 But one thing’s for sure, it’s full of wonderful pork flavor.

-One of my fave things to make with it are simple street tacos with a corn tortilla, chopped white onions and cilantro, and topped with fresh lime juice.
-And of course salt and pepper to taste is a must.
+One of my favorite things to make with pulled pork are simple street tacos with a corn tortilla, chopped white onions and cilantro.

-It’s also really good when portion-size servings are quickly tossed in a hot skillet just long enough for the edges of the pulled pork to get a little crispiness to them.
 Then served topped with BBQ or thick teriyaki sauce and either eaten as is, in a big old bun, or a small soft slider roll.
-Yum.

 And salt and ground black pepper…that’s it.